-1/ The mandate of the editor in chief designated by the publisher encompasses the power to supervise the publication of the periodical and to determine the contents thereof in such a way that nothing may be printed therein against his will.
+1) The mandate of the editor in chief designated by the publisher encompasses the power to supervise the publication of the periodical and to determine the contents thereof in such a way that nothing may be printed therein against his will.
 Any practice or agreement that restricts this power shall be null and void.

-2/ Where the editor-in-chief of a mass media does not, for any reason, have full legal capacity, another editor- in-chief who has full legal capacity shall be appointed.3/ The editor-in-chief who has been appointed in accordance with sub article (2) of this Article, shall have legal responsibility for the content of the mass media outlet and shall, notwithstanding the provisions of sub article
+2) Where the editor-in-chief of a mass media does not, for any reason, have full legal capacity, another editorin-chief who has full legal capacity shall be appointed.

+2) The aditor-in-chief who has been annointed in accordance with sub-article (2) of this Article shall have least